isomerpages/moe-ast/_professional-recognition/International Awards/Fulbright Distinguished Awards (DA) in Teaching Program.md

 <img src="/images/prore40.png" style="width:65%"><figcaption>
 NASA’s Kennedy Space Centre in Cape Canaveral, Florida</figcaption><br><br>

 One important learning point I gathered was the need for learning experiences to be made fun and engaging for students across all age groups, particularly those who are academically at-risk.
 This is especially important as this has a positive effect in motivating them.
 A way this is being carried out in U.S. educational institutions is through the promotion of learning through playing and making.
-This is an evident practice that was observed during my visits to Project-based Learning (PBL) schools where I observed toy cars being used in a physics lesson to teach the concept of kinematics.
+This is an evident practice that was observed during my visits to Project-based Learning (PBL) schools where I observed toy cars being used in a physics lesson to teach the concept of kinematics.	<br><br>
 </p>

 </div>